alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 *The 5e "effect" that wasn't.
 The RPG-vs-control success gap is already positive in 2012 and flat across the mid-2014 release (dashed line) — no jump, no clean causal story.*

-The boom is real, but pinning it on 5e specifically doesn't survive contact with the data — the treatment was too gradual and too anticipated, and 5e probably lifted D&D *board games* too, contaminating the comparison. *Stranger Things* and *Critical Role* are even harder to test cleanly, so I won't pretend to.
+The boom is real, but pinning it on 5e specifically doesn't survive contact with the data — the treatment was too gradual and too anticipated, and 5e probably lifted D&D *board games* too, contaminating the comparison. *Stranger Things* and *Critical Role* are even harder to test cleanly, so I won't.

 One event *does* leave a fingerprint, and tellingly it comes from the platform itself: **ZineQuest**, Kickstarter's annual February push for RPG zines, launched in 2019.
-This one is close to a natural experiment, precisely because it's *RPG-specific* — Kickstarter promotes RPG zines, not board games, so board games make an honest control group.
+This one is closer to a natural experiment, precisely because it's *RPG-specific* — Kickstarter promotes RPG zines, not board games, so board games make an useful control group.
 And the effect is unmistakable: funded RPG launches **roughly double every February** in the ZineQuest era, relative to what the season and the trend would predict, with no such jump beforehand.[^zinequest] But the *mechanism* is a nice twist.
 ZineQuest worked through sheer volume: it summoned a flood of *small* zines that would never otherwise have launched, while leaving the size of the typical project untouched.
 The February cohort is 41% zines (versus 3% the rest of the year), and its median pledge is less than half the usual.
 The program lowered the barrier to small-format publishing and a lot of people walked through the door, exactly as intended.

 ![ZineQuest February launch premium by year](/images/kickstarter_rpgs/zq_feb_premium.png)